keenshi/Python/README.md

-# Pyfun
+# Pyproj
-Fun with Python
+Creating real life applications using python and it's applications.
-Please do have a look at these
+Please do open the respective project folder to have a look at it.
+You could open the readme file info about the project.